 - Low air pressure: It causes the contact patch width to increase, which results in excessive force on the either edge of the tread.
 Outer abrasion can damage each part of the tire.
 It also contributes to an increased slope of the sidewall compared to that of optimum air pressure, which can be dangerous.

 - High air pressure: Due to the inflated shape of the tire, like a balloon, the force is focused at the center.
-The resulting uneven force across the contact patch becomes the cause of abnormal abrasion.
+The resulting uneven force across the contact patch becomes the cause of irregular tread wear.

 Checking for Optimum Tire Pressure